 Pile this taco skillet with veggies into your bowl as is, or use it in one of the tasty taco and burrito-ish spin-offs suggested below.

 Highly encouraged: all of your favorite Mexican toppings and a Skinny Margarita to match.

 Suddenly, I’m feeling inspired!
 I hope that you are too.

 - Lean Ground Beef.
-I wanted to make this a healthy ground beef recipe, so I used 93% lean ground beef, which is lower in fat than regular ground beef.
+I love light ground beef recipes (like Ground Beef Casserole), so I used 93% lean ground beef, which is lower in fat than regular ground beef.
 You could swap in ground turkey or chicken instead if you prefer to make this taco skillet without beef.

 - Spices.
 I used a combination of chili powder, garlic powder, cumin, oregano, salt, and pepper for the perfect balance of heat and craveable taco flavor.